CSE-582-GAN-Group/gzram/README.md

 gzram is a compressed memory block device that mimics the functionality of the [Linux zram kernel module](https://docs.kernel.org/admin-guide/blockdev/zram.html) while offloading large compression requests to userspace GPUs to accelerate those requests.

+## Repository structure

+The repository is organized into the following subdirectories:

+- `gpu` - our GPU compression/decompression library built on top of nvCOMP in CUDA C
+- `server` - the userspace daemon server for the userspace block device
+- `zspool` - our zspool Linux kernel module for storing compressed pages
+- `tests` - programs to perform simple tests on the block device
+- `profiling` - scripts for profiling the block device

 ## Prerequisites

+### System

+At minimum, the system must be running Linux kernel version >= 6.0 (preferably on a Debian-based distribution) and be equipped with an NVIDIA GPU.
+For our tests, we used a node of type `gpu_p100` on [ChameleonCloud](https://www.chameleoncloud.org/).

 ### Kernel